-A compelling new podcast series investigating the gruesome murder of a man in County Offaly that mystified detectives has launched on all podcast platforms.
+A compelling podcast series investigating the gruesome murder of a man in County Offaly that mystified detectives is available on all podcast platforms.

 The male victim had been badly tortured; the body was found decapitated and disemboweled with stab wounds to the chest and both nipples sliced through.

 The murder was, in fact, a ritual killing and attracted a great level of interest over the next 18 months.
 Gardaí, journalists, and former state pathologist Marie Cassidy all flocked to the area to investigate the gruesome killing.

 As it transpired, the murder was not recent.
 In fact, the murder didn't even take place in the last thousand years.
 Instead, the man was estimated to have died around 375BC, placing the death during Ireland's Iron Age.

 The news piqued public interest and made the case even more intriguing and the Irish History Podcast's new series attempts to delve deeper into the compelling story.

 In the first episode of the series, host Fin Dwyer interviews Kevin Barry, a peat worker who found the body back in 2003 while digging drainage ditches at Clonearl Bog.
 Barry made the shocking discovery when he saw an arm protruding from the bucket of his digger.